 As you can see, different coloured fruits and vegetables contain different nutrients.
-It is important to include variety in your diet, and eat fruit and veg of different colours.
+It is important to include variety in your diet.
+Which means eating fruit and veg of different colours.
 This will ensure you are getting a range of different nutrients to keep your body happy and healthy.

 Image sourced from Pinterest